Methylprednisolone Sodium Succinate InjectionPronunciation

 Dosage Form: injection, powder, lyophilized, for solution

 Methylprednisolone Sodium Succinate Injection Description

-Methylprednisolone Sodium Succinate for Injection, USP sterile powder contains methylprednisolone sodium succinate as the active ingredient.
-Methylprednisolone sodium succinate, USP, occurs as a white, or nearly white, odorless hygroscopic, amorphous solid.
+Methylprednisolone sodium succinate for injection, USP is an anti-inflammatory glucocorticoid, which contains methylprednisolone sodium succinate, USP as the active ingredient.
+Methylprednisolone sodium succinate, USP, is the sodium succinate ester of methylprednisolone, and it occurs as a white, or nearly white, odorless hygroscopic, amorphous solid.
 It is very soluble in water and in alcohol; it is insoluble in chloroform and is very slightly soluble in acetone.

-Methylprednisolone sodium succinate is so extremely soluble in water that it may be administered in a small volume of diluent and is especially well suited for intravenous use in situations in which high blood levels of methylprednisolone are required rapidly.
+Methylprednisolone sodium succinate, USP is soluble in water; it may be administered in a small volume of diluent and is well suited for intravenous use in situations where high blood levels of methylprednisolone are required rapidly.

 Use within 48 hours after mixing.

 When necessary, the pH of each formula was adjusted with sodium hydroxide so that the pH of the reconstituted solution is within the USP specified range of 7 to 8 and the tonicities are, for the 40 mg per mL solution, 0.50 osmolar; for the 125 mg per 2 mL solution, 0.40 osmolar.
 (Isotonic saline = 0.28 osmolar.)